 Our film asks burning questions: What is being done to help protect these shorebirds and their habitat?
 How can the public help with their conservation?
 And where can one go to best see each of these species en-route to their destinations?

-If you would like to attend a screening of “Epic Journeys”, please check our live events page to see if there is a screening scheduled near you.
+Check our live events calendar to see if there is a screening scheduled near you!

-If you are interested in hosting your own screening of “Epic Journeys” at a meeting, presentation or festival, please contact us for more information.
+Interested in hosting your own screening at a meeting, presentation or festival?

 “Epic Journeys is a 30-minute look into the amazing migration and challenges undertaken by three iconic shorebird species – Red Knot, Piping Plover and Semipalmated Sandpiper.
 The amazing footage and corresponding interviews pertaining to the lives of these species ultimately underscore the delicate nature of the migratory or nesting needs of practically all shorebird species.
 Every birder, conservationist, and wildlife manager can profitably view and take to heart the messages contained in Epic Journeys.”